For more information, please contact Carole Greisdorf.

 - Is passionate about working with others to keep Plano a world-class community

 Leadership Plano participants must attend the mandatory overnight opening retreat in September and are expected to attend each of the eight program days.
-Program days are held one Thursday per month from approximately 8 a.m. – 5 p.m.
+Program days are generally held one Thursday per month from approximately 8 a.m. – 5 p.m.

 Participants must not be absent for more than the equivalent of two full-day class sessions, defined as 19 hours.
 No exceptions will be considered.